abyanmajid/thorfinn/README.md

-# Clyde Nova
+# Clyde novus

-Nova is a framework-agnostic, Rust-extensible identity server with support for Credentials and OAuth providers, and Two-Factor Authentication with TOTPs.
+novus is a framework-agnostic, Rust-extensible identity server with support for Credentials and OAuth providers, and Two-Factor Authentication with TOTPs.

-## Node.js SDK
+## Quickstart

-WIP.
+## Client SDK